Friday, January 30, 2009

 It Takes Two to Tango

+Zach and Ethan have very different personalities-- the only commonalities are that they both like books, trains, Legos, and enjoy getting each other in trouble and/or testing one another's pain tolerance.
 The above picture is a classic representation of their relationship.
 Ethan is trying to de-pants Zach during present opening on Christmas morning.
 Dad is trying to stop it.

 In our new home the only good "time out place" is their bedroom.
-Often they are sent there together and soon are playing nicely....but not always.
+Often they are sent there together and soon are playing nicely... but not always.
 I am always looking for ways to diffuse situations between them without getting myself worked up.
 I have found that many of the so called best child rearing tips generally back fire on me.
 Such as

 "Positive Reinforcement"

 Often when I comment on how well they are sharing or speaking kindly it flips a switch in them and they begin to punch and fight.
-As if they suddenly remember 'Oh yeah, we're enemies'.
+As if they suddenly remember "Oh yeah, we're enemies".

 "Unity in the Home"

 Actually, we have been using this latest technique for a couple of days and it does resolve things quicker.
 Now when I break up the fights, they both stop and say something they love about one another.
-They are not very original it is now the same thing..."I love how you help me destroy my Legos when I'm done."
+They are not very original as it is now the same thing..."I love how you help me destroy my Legos when I'm done."

 Saturday, January 24, 2009